mt3443/reinforcement-learning/README.md

 ```
 pip3 install -r requirements.txt
 ```
 Once the dependencies are installed, learning can commence.
 To train an agent, an environment size must be specified.
-The available sizes are 'small', 'medium', and 'large'.
-Optionally, the presence of enemies in each environment can be toggled by adding 'enemies' to the command.
+The available sizes are "small", "medium", and "large".
+Optionally, the presence of enemies in each environment can be toggled by adding "enemies" to the command.
 Each of the environments can used by issuing a command of this format:
 ```
 python3 main.py <size> [enemies]
 ```